A-dvaita/Landing-Page-Odin/README.md

 # Landing-Page-Odin
-This is a simple landing page project made using html and css
+This is a simple landing page project made using html and css.

 Credits:
 For the photo "header-roller-coaster.jpg", credit to ignartonosbg on pexels.com For the photo "ride1.jpg", credit to whitealix on pexels.com